 Tour to SOLARIS

 Thursday, September 15, from 14:00 – 18:00.
-After the conference closure the Tour to NCPS SOLARIS will be organised.
-The detailed schedule to be announced at later date.
+After the conference closure, the Tour to NCPS SOLARIS will be organized.
+The detailed schedule is to be announced at later date.

-The National Synchrotron Radiation Centre functions under the auspices of the Jagiellonian University.
-It is located on the Campus of the 600th Anniversary of the Jagiellonian University Revival, in the southern part of Kraków.
-It neighbours the Kraków Technology Park special economic zone.
+The National Synchrotron Radiation Centre functions under the auspices of Jagiellonian University.
+It is located on the Campus of the 600th Anniversary of the Jagiellonian University Revival, in the southern part of Krakow.
+It neighbors the Krakow Technology Park special economic zone.
 The project Centre was established between 2010 and 2015.
-The investment was co-financed by the European Union with funds from the European Regional Development Fund, as part of the Innovative Economy Operational Programme for 2007-2013.
-The Centre has been opened for Users since 2018 and at the end of 2021, SOLARIS facilitates the four beamlines, operating in the range of radiation from UV to soft X-ray, providing various experimental techniques.
-At the XAS beamline, the Users can exploit X-ray absorption spectroscopy (XANES region, X-ray absorption near edge structure) and magnetic dichroism.
-The main technique at the UARPES beamline is Angle-resolved photoelectron spectroscopy (ARPES).
-The PHELIX beamline based on two methods, ARPES and X-ray absorption spectroscopy (XANES).
-Recently opened DEMETER beamline offers two end-stations: Scanning transmission X-ray microscopy (STXM) and Photoemission electron microscopy (PEEM).
+The Centre has been open for Users since 2018 and at the end of 2021, SOLARIS facilitates five beamlines, operating in the range of radiation from UV to soft X-ray, providing various experimental techniques.
+At the PIRX beamline, the users can exploit X-ray absorption spectroscopy (XANES region, X-ray absorption near edge structure) and magnetic dichroism.
+The main technique at the URANOS beamline is angle-resolved photoelectron spectroscopy (ARPES).
+The PHELIX beamlineis based on two methods, ARPES and X-ray absorption spectroscopy (XANES).
+DEMETER beamline offers two end-stations: Scanning transmission X-ray microscopy (STXM) and photoemission electron microscopy (PEEM).
 Recently opened ASTRA beamline is X-ray absorption spectroscopy (XAFS, X-ray absorption fine structure) dedicated to many scientific field, for example the historical artifacts, the elemental composition of paints as well as monoatomic catalyst investigations.

-Next four new beamlines are under construction and they will be open in the next years.
-Ultimately, however, the experimental hall of the Kraków accelerator will house dozens of them.
+Three new beamlines are under construction and they will be open in the next years.
+Ultimately, however, the experimental hall of the Krakow accelerator will house dozens of them.
 In total, the beamlines will be fitted with about twenty end-stations.
 SOLARIS Centre is more than the synchrotron alone.
 In our building, there are also two cryo-electron microscopes of the latest generation: Titan Krios G3i and Glacios.
 Both pieces of research equipment are parts of the National Electron Cryo-Microscopy Centre.